 Melissa Byrne, DO, MPH, is a graduate of Michigan State University College of Osteopathic Medicine.
 After residency in anesthesiology at the University of Michigan, she worked in private practice in Virginia before returning back to her home in Michigan to complete a fellowship in Regional and Ambulatory Anesthesia.
-Her interests include resident education and Point of Care Ultrasound (POCUS).
-She has recently been named assistant director for POCUS where she is active in curriculum development.
+Her interests include resident education and Point of Care Ultrasound (PoCUS).
+She has recently been named assistant director for PoCUS where she is active in curriculum development.

-Rajnish Gupta, MD, is a professor of anesthesiology at Vanderbilt University Medical Center in Nashville, TN.
+Rajnish Gupta, MD, is an associate professor of anesthesiology at Vanderbilt University Medical Center in Nashville, TN.
 His clinical focus is on regional anesthesia, acute pain management, and orthopedics anesthesia.
 He has been the director of the Acute Pain Service and now currently serves as the Director of Orthopedics Anesthesia at VUMC.
 Dr. Gupta’s research focus includes regional anesthesia techniques, resident education, technology integration into clinical practice, smartphone app development, and endogenous mechanisms of pain experience.

 Maggie Holtz, MD, is a board certified anesthesiologist.
 Having previously served as assistant professor of anesthesiology at Emory and then at Yale, she now works for Georgia Anesthesiologists, P.C., where she is chief of regional and orthopedic anesthesia at WellStar Kennestone Regional Medical Center in suburban Atlanta.
 Dr. Holtz speaks across the country on opioid minimization and enhanced recovery after surgery, and also teaches at regional anesthesia workshops both nationally and internationally.